Landscaping Automation: Contract Renewals, Route Density, Rain Days, and Crew Hours

 Landscaping Automation Costs: What to Expect

-Every Aplos AI project is priced at a fixed hourly rate of $150/hr on a scoped basis — meaning you know the exact cost range before we start, and the price doesn't change unless the scope does.
+Every Aplos AI project is fixed-price on a scoped basis: meaning you know the exact cost range before we start, and the price doesn't change unless the scope does.
 After delivery, you own the automation outright with no ongoing fees owed to us.

 No monthly fees after delivery.
 You own every workflow, every credential, every configuration.
 The automation runs on your own infrastructure.
 There is no ongoing agency retainer, no per-seat pricing, no subscription tied to Aplos AI.

-The goal of every automation we build is to work within your existing tool stack — not to replace it.
-Here's how the typical landscaping tech stack maps to these automations:
+Every automation we build works within your existing tools, not around them.
+Here's how the typical landscaping stack maps to these automations:

 Field Operations